mathaim/DS6600_DataPipelineProject/README.md

 - Criminal records via [Virginia State Police](https://vsp.virginia.gov/services/criminal-background/)
     - Mechanism: webscraping
     - Restrictions: Person you are requesting background search on must consent.

+Sources I may include but need to learn more about if I can share findings:
+- Court records via [Public Records Maintained by the Office of the Executive Secretary]
+    - Mechanism: requested from the Director of Legislative and Public Relations, Office of the Executive Secretary, Supreme Court of Virginia, 100 North 9th Street, Richmond, Va.
+23219; Tel.
+804-786-6455.
+    - Citation:
+    - Licesning Information:
+    - Restrictions:
 - Business records via [Department of Professional and Occupation Regulation](https://www.dpor.virginia.gov/RecordsandDocuments)
     - Mechanism: emailing PublicRecords@dpor.virginia.gov, they likely send a csv file
     - Citation: “Records & Documents.”
 Virginia Department of Professional and Occupational Regulation, www.dpor.virginia.gov/RecordsandDocuments.
 Accessed 6 Oct.
 2024.